 Using non-traditional approaches in wastewater planning has been difficult due to problems with quantifying their effect on nitrogen, gaining DEP approval for credit of the amount of nitrogen removal, and then documenting the effect once the approach has been installed (some items like fertilizer control are difficult to directly measure).
 To avoid all these issues, the Town made the decision to approach non-traditional solutions slightly differently.
 Rather than predicating the plan on them and having to ask for credit for these approaches up front, the Town instead decided to create a three 10-year phased plan that would address nitrogen requirements with traditional solutions.
-However, it would also in the first phase of the plan install non-traditional solutions with the monitor the monitor the monitor the monitor the monitor the monitor the section.

-performance/results of those solutions over a 5-10 year period, thus establishing their benefit.
+However, it would also, in the first phase of the plan, install non-traditional solutions "at risk" (see Marstons Mills River discussion).
+The Town would then monitor the performance/results of those solutions over a 5-10 year period, thus establishing their benefit.
 With that benefit firmly established, the Town would ask DEP for relief from that amount of traditional nitrogen removal (sewers) contained in the later phases of the plan.